codefueled/distsystemsA3/README.md

 # Measurements

 All raw measurements of this system's performance are available in the excel document measurements.xlsx, and they are summarized and analyzed in Measurements.docx.
+To replicate our measurements, please comment out the specifcied lines in client.py, zookeeper.py, and server.py